vinci1it2000/schedula/README.rst

       "optional", "required", "mutually exclusive", and "repeating elements";
       for more syntax-help see: http://docopt.org/

-    Options:
+    OPTIONS:
       <input-path>                Input xlsx-file or folder.
 Assumes current-dir if missing.
       -O=<output-folder>          Output folder or file [default: .].
       --gui                       Launches GUI dialog-boxes to choose Input, Output and Options. [default: False].
-      --only-summary              Does not save vehicle outputs just the summary file.
+      --only-summary              Do not save vehicle outputs, just the summary file.
-      --overwrite-cache           Overwrites the cached file.
+      --overwrite-cache           Overwrite the cached file.
       --charts                    Add basic charts to output file.
-      --soft-validation           Partial data validation.
+      --soft-validation           Validate only partially input-data (no schema).
-      --out-template=<xlsx-file>  An '*.xlsx' file to clone and append model-results into it.
+      --out-template=<xlsx-file>  Clone the given excel-file and appends model-results into it.
-                                  By default, no output-template used.
+                                  By default, results are appended into an empty excel-file.
-                                  Set it to `-` to use the input xlsx-file as output-template.
+                                  Use `--out-template=-` to use input excel-files as templates.
       --plot-workflow             Open workflow-plot in browser, after run finished.
       -l, --list                  List available models.
       --graph-depth=<levels>      An integer to Limit the levels of sub-models plotted